 22 Jun Kitchen Remodel Checklist: 5 Points to Consider

-While a home is created with various rooms that reflect the family within, none touch upon the distinct lifestyle as much as the kitchen.
+A home is created with various rooms that reflect the family within, but none reflect the lifestyle of its inhabitants like the kitchen.
 For cooks, entertainers, families, and individuals alike, the kitchen is the preparation space, the heart of the action, the community room that offers connection and warmth.
 This space should encompass an efficient, functional design, yet also evoke the personal style of its inhabitants.

 1. Size of the Space